Fitbit Charge 6 specs and features: Everything you need to know

 Two years after the Charge 5, the Charge 6 mostly keeps the same design but adds new Google apps, a button, and Bluetooth pairing.

-Announced on September 28, the Fitbit Charge 6 will look familiar to Charge 5 fans with its aluminum case, round-edged rectangular AMOLED display, and built-in ECG and EDA sensors.
-Aside from some new Google-esque colors like Coral, the Charge 6 differences mostly rest beneath the surface.
+Announced on September 28, the Fitbit Charge 6 will look familiar to Charge 5 fans with its aluminum case, 1-inch rounded-rectangular AMOLED display, 7-day battery life, and built-in GPS and health sensors.

-Here's everything we know about the Fitbit Charge 6 in terms of specs, design, new features, price, release date, and more.
+Otherwise, here's everything we know about the Fitbit Charge 6 in terms of specs, design, new features, price, and more.

 Fitbit Charge 6: Release date, price, and bands

-Announced on September 28, the Fitbit Charge 6 officially launches on October 12 in 30 countries.
+Announced on September 28, the Fitbit Charge 6 launched on October 12 in 30 countries.
 It's available in three colors — Black Aluminum case / Obsidian band, Silver Aluminum / Porcelain, and Champagne Gold / Coral — and costs $159.95 at launch.

 For comparison, the Charge 5 originally cost $179 but eventually dipped to $149.

 Your Charge 6 will come with a standard silicone band out of the box.
-You can use your current Charge 5 bands if you have them, or one of the new Charge 6 bands offered at launch.
-Here's the current list, with pricing and colors:
+You can use your current Charge 5 bands if you have them, which means that best Charge 6 bands include plenty of our old favorites that work with the proprietary band attachment system.

 - Infinity bands ($30): Coral, Obsidian, Porcelain